lczech/genesis/apps/README.md

 This directory is provided for conveniently and quickly developing small applications which use genesis as their main library.

-A reason for this might be that using the genesis python bindings is not an option:
+Reasons to use this method instead of the genesis python bindings include:

-Boost might not be available on certain systems, or not all needed functions of genesis are exported to python (yet), or you simply feel more comfortable developing in C++ than in python.
+* If Boost Python is not available on your target system.
+* If not all needed functions of genesis are exported to python (yet).
+* If you simply feel more comfortable developing in C++ than in python.

 To create a new application, create a `*.cpp` file in the `apps` directory.
 It is automatically compiled by the main build process and linked against the shared library